Leleuvia

 Leleuvia (pronounced /fj/) is a coral cay in Fiji's Lomaiviti archipelago.
 The 68,000 m² islet is the site of the Leleuvia Island Resort, previously operated by the Chinese-Fijian businessman Emosi Yee Show.
-Only in early 2006 has the island been leased by a company called Saluwaki Limited with the intention to refurbish the island resort.
+Since early 2006 the island been leased by a company called Saluwaki Limited with the intention to refurbish the island resort.
 Leleuvia Island is popular among beachcombers and kite surfers.
 There is snorkelling directly off the beach.